Maggie9685/README-generator/Develop/README.md

   ## Installation

-  8454
+  No such things

   ## Usage

-  84
+  Use anyway you want

+  ## License

+  This project is licensed under the MIT license.

   ## Contributing

-  1515
+  Just do it

   ## Tests

-  545
+  Run node index.js

   ## Questions

   Question?
-Send an email to 123
+Send an email to maggielai@email

-  You can also check my other work on my [GitHub Profile](https://github.com/123)
+  You can also check my other work on my [GitHub Profile](https://github.com/maggie9685)